Maintenance Manager Job Description Example

-Their job description involves various tasks among which include the installation and repair of a building’s mechanical system as well as the upkeep of a property.
+The maintenance manager job description involves various tasks among which include the installation and repair of a building’s mechanical system as well as the upkeep of a property.

 Maintenance managers in fulfilling their role develop and implement procedures/policies for effective property maintenance.

 They are responsible for hiring and directing the activities of technical and non-technical maintenance employees.

 They also oversee the delegation of tasks to maintenance personnel to ensure smooth business operations.

 These managers are usually in charge of the contracting and supervision of temporary or third party personnel to ensure duties are effectively performed.

 They design and implement preventative maintenance programs which reduce the risk of equipment failure and maximize productivity.

 They also conduct research to identify new and advanced equipment that will serve as better alternatives for the replacement or upgrade of worn-out machines.

 As part of their work description, maintenance managers carry out regular inspection of building facilities to ensure they are operational and efficient.

 They may personally conduct the repair of a building’s electrical/heating system or delegate a maintenance technician to do so.